azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### Sample: Create a customerView collection for query-optimized access to Customer data

 Let's assume the following scenario: Your application is used to query for customers based on the country the customer is located.
 Your sales colleagues are organized in sales areas (countries), so it's a valid scenario for them.
 Unfortunately, the `customer` container is not prepared for such queries, because these queries would result in cross-partition statements.
-As we learned, this will effect the performance and cost of our _customer_ container.
-In the following sample we will create an item in the `customer` container triggering a message to the change feed consumer e.g. in this case the Azure Function.
-In this sample the consumer replicates the item from the change feed to another container called `customerView`.
+As we learned, this will effect the performance and cost of our `customer` container.
+In the following sample we will create an item in the `customer` container which is triggering a message to the change feed consumer - in this case an Azure Function.
+The consumer replicates the item from the change feed to another container called `customerView` which is partitioned by the country (`/area`) and is therefor optimized for the queries of the sales colleagues.

-There are two options either to deploy the Cosmos DB via the Azure Portal or via a _bicep_ template.
+You have two options to deploy the collection: either via the Azure Portal or via a _bicep_ template.

 #### Option 1: Deployment via Portal